AshCoolman/tc39-proposal-Reduce-with-default-parameters/README.md

-# Strawman proposal: Reduce with default parameters
+# TC39 proposal: Reduce with default parameters

+## Intro

-The behavior of the reduce callback could respect the existence of default parameters
+The behavior of the reduce callback could respect the existence of default parameters.

 ## Background